tinkercademy-bootcamp/chat-project-Aryakrish05/exercise-1/README.md

 ## Introduction to Sockets

-- Read the code in `src/tcp-echo-client.cc` and add a way to change the message sent using command line arguments
+- Read the code in `src/tcp-echo-client.cc` and add a way to change the message sent using command line arguments(Done)
 - **Example**: `./client "hello message from the command prompt"` should send `"hello message from the command prompt"` to the server
 - Commit your changes into git